damianhakert/damianhakert.github.io/source/handbook/security/index.md

 1. **Never reuse** a password you use on a company account, not for another GitLab service nor for a personal account.
-1. Set up [1Password] as your password manager and set a **strong and unique** master password.
+1. Use a tool that generates random passwords for you and stores them in an encrypted vault.
+In all cases below, make sure to set a **strong and unique** master password.
-1. Use 1Password to [generate strong passwords] for any new accounts.
+   - [1Password]: a password manager available for Mac OSX, Windows, iOS and Android.
+It can also be installed as a [browser extension].
+This is the manager that GitLab team uses to store their passwords.
+Use it to [generate strong passwords] for any new accounts.
+   - [KeePassX]: an open source, cross-platform tool that generates and stores passwords in an encrypted vault.
+It can run on Linux, Mac OSX and Windows.
+   - [KeePass]: an open source tool that generates and stores passwords in an encrypted vault.
+It mainly runs on Windows but can also run on Linux, Mac OS X, BSD [using Mono][mono].
 1. When signing up for a new service ask yourself which team members you need to **share access** with.
 If the service has a built-in way of creating other user accounts, use that.
 If not, then store your credentials in an